Featured Steamy Paranormal Romance

 Then of course, there are poltergeists – which literally means ‘noisy ghosts’ – who are attached to people rather than a place or an area.
 These guys slam doors and switch lights on and off, hence the name ‘noisy’ ghosts.
 And as we all know, the film industry has had a field day with poltergeists.

-Most of the ghosts in the Bridesmaids, Weddings & Honeymoons series are residual, but Moragh and Roxanne are both poltergeists, with Roxanne bordering on being an evil spirit.
+Most of the ghosts in the Bridesmaids, Weddings & Honeymoons series are residual as are the ones in Finders Keepers, but the ones in Roxanne’s Ghost are poltergeists, bordering on being an evil spirit.
+In Trapped In Yesterday, we have what is called an intelligent haunting – intelligent, because Lawrence interacts with the living.

 Combination of Love and Ghosts

-Although ghosts and the living are never allowed to have a romantic love relationship – the romance is always between living, breathing people in Maggie’s books – the ghosts have personalities of their own, just like they did when alive.
+Although ghosts and the living are never allowed to have a romantic love relationship in Maggie’s stories – the romance is always between living, breathing people – the ghosts have personalities of their own, just like they did when they were alive.

-Now Maggie combines things that can’t be explained with sweaty bodies and rumpled beds and lets the ghosts do their thing. to make your toes curl and your hair stand on end.
+Now Maggie combines things that can’t be explained with sweaty bodies and rumpled beds, and allows the ghosts do their thing, to make your toes curl and your hair stand on end.

 The Bridesmaids, Weddings & Honeymoons series will ultimately consist of 5 books – the first three are available now, namely Runaway Couple, He’s Married and You’re Wrong.
 The series starts with the history between the bridesmaid and best man at a wedding.
 In book 2, the bride discovers the groom’s seemingly unsurmountable secret.
 And in book 3 assumptions and the reluctance with which people let go of them is explored.
 The story of the ghosts haunting the hotel builds through the books until in book 5 their full story is revealed.

-The latest release is slightly different as Maggie explores an alternative level of the romance genre.
-Finders Keepers is almost Gothic, as the setting deviated from the normal for this genre.
+Finders Keepers is slightly different as Maggie explores an alternative level of the romance genre.
+It is almost Gothic, as the setting deviated from the normal for this genre.
+The reader shouldn’t compare Africa of this time period with Europe or even America.
 A young woman is sent off into the unknown to marry a man she hadn’t seen since she was but a child.
-What she finds when she reaches her destination is enough to make the blood run cold.
+What she finds when she reaches her destination is enough to make her blood run cold.

 Check out Maggie’s books here: https://www.amazon.com/Maggie-Tideswell/e/B005GJ3DG8/ref=dp_byline_cont_ebooks_1